 How to Grow Giant Tomatoes.
 One of the sublime pleasures of summertime is biting into a bright-red, juicy tomato picked right from your garden.

 Once you have tasted home-grown tomatoes, there is no going back.

 A staple of Mediterranean cuisine, the tomato is a member of the Solanaceae, also known as the nightshade family.

-Often mistaken for a vegetable, tomato is pure fruit.
+Often mistaken for a vegetable, a tomato is a fruit.

 They like basking in the sun’s glory for at least six hours daily and need plenty of water.

 Tomatoes thrive in warm and aged-compost soils and temperatures between 55 and 85 degrees Fahrenheit (13 – 29 degrees Celsius).

 Botanically, the tomato crop is known as Lycopersicon esculentum and is harvested annually.